-Inspection: The applicant shall be responsible for demonstrating that the a. construction of the private accessway meets the standards of this section.
+a.
+Inspection: The applicant shall be responsible for demonstrating that the construction of the private accessway meets the standards of this section.
 The private accessway shall be inspected under the direction of a registered professional engineer.
-Prior to the issuance of any building permits for the lot served by a private accessway, (1) the engineer shall certify to the Code Enforcement Officer that the private accessway has been constructed in
+Prior to the issuance of any building permits for the lot served by a private accessway, (1) the engineer shall certify to the Code Enforcement Officer that the private accessway has been constructed in accordance with this section or (2) a performance guarantee shall be posted in compliance with the provisions of Sec.
+16-2-6 (c) of the Subdivision Ordinance.

 SEC.
 18-8-1.
-BUFFERING OF NONRESIDENTIAL USES RESERVED
+RESERVED